TrifonisAth/World-Information/README.md

 ## Features

-- Material UI tables are implemented in the GUI, allowing users to navigate through the data.
+- Angular Material UI tables are implemented in the GUI, allowing users to navigate through the data.

 - Each table supports sorting by every column in ascending and descending order.